NickBalint/Application-filler/README.md

 ## What It Does

 1. You unlock the vault with a passphrase.
+2. You choose a username profile (for example `nick`, `roommate`, `test-user`).
-2. Click **Save Filled Fields** to capture non-empty fields from the current page.
+3. Click **Save Filled Fields** to capture non-empty fields from the current page.
-3. Later, click **Autofill This Page** on any application page to fill matching fields.
+4. Later, click **Autofill This Page** on any application page to fill matching fields.

-Saved data is stored as a global encrypted profile, not split per domain.
+Saved data is stored in encrypted local profiles by username, so users on the same computer stay separated.

 ## Smart Matching Model